Jacksonville Housing Authority Board Chair resigns; second resignation in five days

 She would take the board seat vacated by Green’s departure.

-The next board meeting is scheduled for Mon., Jan.
-29, and with only four members remaining at this time, all votes must be unanimous for any agenda item to pass.
+With only four members remaining on the board, all votes must be unanimous for any agenda item to pass.

 Click here to download the free Action News Jax news and weather apps, click here to download the Action News Jax Now app for your smart TV and click here to stream Action News Jax live.